Why You Crave The Foods You Do

 Advertisement

-Evelyn Tribole — MS, RD, author, and pioneer of the self-care eating model “intuitive eating” — explains that urges to eat specific food groups may be your body’s way of telling you about nutritional deficiencies.
+Evelyn Tribole — MS, RD, pioneer of the self-care eating model “intuitive eating” and coauthor of Intuitive Eating: A Revolutionary Program That Works — explains that urges to eat specific food groups may be your body’s way of telling you about nutritional deficiencies.
 For example, if you’re craving carb-heavy treats or sweets like scones, you might not be getting enough to eat, she says.

 But it’s not quite that simple.
 There’s also a psychological component to cravings.
 “Our biology and psychology are intricately wired together,” Tribole says.
 A 2010 review on the subject in Current Directions in Psychological Science noted that research suggests that mental imagery plays a factor, with one study finding that the strength of cravings has to do with how vividly you can imagine the food you have a hankering for.